tibales1/fintech_homework/fintech_case_study.md

 ## Recommendations

-* I would advise the company to start a bandwith and thorouput map layer that shows connection speeds and areas of limited internet service in real-time as one of there Atlas mapping products with the intention of creating growth in underserved areas.
+* I would advise the company to start a bandwidth and throughput map layer that shows connection speeds and areas of limited internet service in real-time as one of their Atlas mapping products with the intention of creating growth in underserved areas.

-* Esri also has an environmental and social component to it and is very concerned about climate change, however, having a mapping product like this would coincide with there drive to create a more equitable society.
+* Esri also has an environmental and social component to it and is very concerned about climate change, however, having a mapping product like this would coincide with their drive to create a more equitable society.

-* It would create more internet access for people which in turn can as a backbone can create more digital banking options.
+* This product would create more internet access for people which in turn can as a backbone can create more digital banking options.

 * This technology would change development of fiber and wifi networks which would have an impact on society much like the printing press did.